ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 val f : int -> int -> int option = <fun>
 ```

-We can use exception handling to build an option-style function from one which
+We can use exception handling to build an option-style function from one that
-raises an exception, the built-in `List.find` function (which finds the first
+raises an exception, the built-in `List.find` function, which finds the first
-element matching a given boolean test):
+element matching a given Boolean test:

 ```ocaml
 # let list_find_opt p l =